AvaloniaUI/Avalonia.Labs/src/Avalonia.Labs.CommandManager/README.md

 # Avalonia.Labs.CommandManager

-Experimenta implemtation of RoutedCommand like WPF.
+Experimental WPF-like implementation of RoutedCommand.

 the currently supported flow is this: